Staff training, development and mentoring

 Communicate training and development options and activities to all employees so they are aware of what is available and happening in your business.
 Make sure you offer all employees in your business equal opportunities for training and development.

-- must provide this training when a new employee starts and provide regular refresher training
+- provide this training when a new employee starts and provide regular refresher training

-- may also be required to provide industry-specific training related to your business.
+- provide any industry-specific training related to your business (if required).

 WHS training could include: